Two-body problem in general relativity

 If both masses are considered to contribute to the gravitational field, as in binary stars, the Kepler problem can be solved only approximately.
 The earliest approximation method to be developed was the post-Newtonian expansion, an iterative method in which an initial solution is gradually corrected.
 More recently, it has become possible to solve Einstein's field equation using a computer instead of mathematical formulae.
 As the two bodies orbit each other, they will emit gravitational radiation; this causes them to lose energy and angular momentum gradually, as illustrated by the binary pulsar PSR B1913+16.

-For binary black holes numerical solution of the two body problem was achieved after four decades of research, in 2005, when three groups devised the breakthrough techniques.
+For binary black holes, the numerical solution of the two-body problem was achieved in 2005 after four decades of research when three groups devised breakthrough techniques.

 Historical context

 Classical Kepler problem

 The Kepler problem derives its name from Johannes Kepler, who worked as an assistant to the Danish astronomer Tycho Brahe.
 Brahe took extraordinarily accurate measurements of the motion of the planets of the Solar System.
 From these measurements, Kepler was able to formulate Kepler's laws, the first modern description of planetary motion: